ST-77/autonomous-ball-sorting-robot/README.md

 ## My Contribution

 - Programmed the robot controller in C.
-- Implemented RGB thresholding for green and blue ball detection.
+- Implemented RGB thresholding for green and blue ball detection with team.
 - Used camera image data to calculate ball centroid position.
 - Developed finite state machine logic for searching, moving, pushing, preparation, and completion states.
-- Implemented camera-guided steering based on the target ball's position in the image frame.
+- Implemented camera-guided steering based on the target ball's position in the image frame with team.
-- Tested and adjusted movement behaviour across multiple simulation runs.
+- Tested and adjusted movement behaviour across multiple simulation runs with team.

 ## Project Media